NeuroimagingBalgrist/LumbosacralfMRI-TTNS/README.md

 Methodological analyses (reliability, run-duration, sample-size, Dice coefficient, etc.) are implemented in the scripts described in Section 8.

 The repository includes data from one representative participant to facilitate testing and validation of the workflow.
-The shared dataset contains raw BIDS-formatted NIfTI data, manual segmentations, and outputs from intermediate processing steps, allowing users to verify results throughout the analysis pipeline.
+The shared dataset contains raw BIDS-formatted NIfTI data, manual segmentations, and selected outputs from intermediate processing steps, allowing users to verify results throughout the analysis pipeline.
+Owing to repository size limitations, not all intermediate derivatives generated during the original analysis are included; omitted outputs can be reproduced using the provided pipeline.
 Prior to execution, users should review and configure the participant, session, directory, and analysis settings in m00_PipMaster.m according to their dataset and intended analysis.
 ``
 ## 4. Preprocessing